yarisvt/tyk-docs/tyk-docs/content/developer-support/tyk-charts-release-notes.md

 - Added support for SSL configurations in `dashboard.tls` section.
 User can reference the TLS certificate as secret.
 - Added `insecureSkipVerify` option for dashboard under `dashboard.tls` section to bypass verification for self-signed certificates.
 - Added `global.adminUser.useSecretName` parameter to allows user to pass Admin Credentials via Kubernetes secrets.
 - Added support for `containerSecurityContext` configuration.
-This is required as k8s and openshift versions require some of these values to be set.
+This is required as [*K8s*](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/) and [*OpenShift*](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.12/html/authentication_and_authorization/managing-pod-security-policies) versions require the security context for container to be set.
 - Added support for `imagePullSecret` so user can pull an image from a private container image registry or repository.
 ##### Changed
 - Changed default storageType to `postgres`.